 No trip to California with our kids would be complete without at least a quick stop in tinsel town.
-Los Angeles is chock full of famous landmarks, museums, tours and even theme parks.
+L.A. is chock full of famous landmarks, museums, tours, and even theme parks.
 At ten, twelve and fourteen our kids are at the perfect age to take in all the lights, camera, action that Hollywood has to offer for families.
-Our ambitious itinerary was just right for tackling with teens and tweens if you have two days in L.A., so we are sharing it all with you.
+Our ambitious itinerary was just right for tackling with teens and tweens if you have 2 days in Los Angeles, so we are sharing it all with you.

 Disclosure – Any and all opinions expressed are that of Mom Abroad.
 No compensation was received for this post.
 However please note that some of the links in this post are affiliate links.
 Meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase using the link.

 Hollywood is very walkable and there are historic markers all over that give you a little history of the buildings and landmarks but the best way to put it all in context and really get a sense of Hollywood history is to take a walking tour.
 We started our L.A. adventures off bright and early with a “Behind the Scenes” walking tour by Red Line Tours.
 This hour and half tour by was included with our Go Los Angeles All-Inclusive passes we purchased prior to our trip.
 I highly recommend using these attraction passes when visiting big cities!
 We consistently find it helps us make the most of our time and money.